MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/configure-discovery-methods.md

 4. Configure the frequency with which clients submit a Heartbeat discovery data record, and then choose **OK** to save the configuration.

 ##  <a name="BKMK_ConfigNetworkDisc"></a> Configure Network Discovery
- Use the information in the following sections to help you configure Network Discovery.
+ To help you configure Network Discovery, use the information in these sections.

 ###  <a name="BKMK_AboutConfigNetworkDisc"></a> About configuring Network Discovery
- Before you configure Network Discovery, you must understand the following:
+ Before you configure Network Discovery, you must understand the following topics:

 -   Available levels of Network Discovery